 9. Better Public Maintenance

 Of the top 20 complaints submitted to Boston’s constituent hotline in 2012, seven of them were related to the maintenance of public infrastructure and services such as roads, sidewalks, and parks.
-For a total of 34,140 complaints, that’s a heck of a lot of grievance.
+For a total of 34,140 complaints, that’s a heck of a lot of grievances.

 10. Dunkin Donuts Delivery Service